 about watchful waiting in the management of localized prostate cancer.

-It is also the case that watchful waiting is more appropriate for men who have less aggressive forms of prostate cancer, usually of clinical stage T1c and a PSA of 10 ng/ml or less and a Gleason score of 3 + 3 = 6 or better still lower.
+It is also the case that watchful waiting is commonly more appropriate for men who have less aggressive forms of prostate cancer, usually of clinical stage T1c or T2a, a PSA of 10 ng/ml or less, and a Gleason score of 3 + 3 = 6 or 3 + 4 = 7.

 Watchful waiting may also be appropriate for some men suspected of having localized disease but for whom a biopsy is perhaps an unnecessary intrusion because of their age or health.
 In other words, even if a biopsy proved to be positive, curative therapy would not be recommended, which makes the biopsy somewhat futile.

-For preliminary information about the effectiveness of watchful waiting compared to radical surgery (based on a single, large, randomized, multicenter Scandinavian trial), please click here.
+For some information about the effectiveness of watchful waiting compared to radical surgery (based on a single, large, randomized, multicenter Scandinavian trial), please click here.

 What is “Active Surveillance?”

-Active surveillance in patients with early stage disease is intended to be carried out with curative intent.
+As indicated above, active surveillance in patients with early stage disease is intended to be carried out with curative intent.
 In other words, the physician monitors the patient aggressively and will regularly discuss disease status with the patient so that joint decisions are made about the need for actual treatment as opposed to just active surveillance.
-Thus, active surveillance for localized prostate cancer is somewhat similar to management for a patient with high-grade prostatic intraepithelial neoplasia (HG-PIN), which is believed to be a precursor to early stage prostate cancer (at least in some patients).
+Thus, active surveillance for localized prostate cancer is somewhat similar to the management for a patient with signs of atypia, which is believed to be a precursor to early stage prostate cancer (at least in some patients).

 Just click here to watch a brief video presentation